Wacom-Developer/sdk-for-signature-sigcaptx-windows/Samples/Readme.txt

 SIGCAPTX RELEASE NOTES

-SigCaptX is the codename for the cross-browser Signature SDK replacement for Internet Explorer's ActiveX browser support.
-Using only javascript and JSONP on the browser side, SigCaptX provides full Signature SDK functionality to the browser.
+SigCaptX is the codename for the cross-browser Wacom Ink SDK for signature replacement for Internet Explorer's ActiveX browser support.
+Using only javascript and JSONP on the browser side, SigCaptX provides full SDK functionality to the browser.
 SigCaptX is targeted to work on Internet Explorer 8 and higher, Firefox, Chrome and Edge and supports both HTTP and HTTPS webpages.

 Pre-requisite: A Windows PC running Windows 7 or later.